cloudmesh-community/hid-sp18-710/project-report/report.md

 model against the data, we can’t have text in our data.
 So before we run any kind of model, we need to prepare this data by converting categorical text data into model-understandable numerical data, we use the Label Encoder class.
-The Label Encoder class from the sklearn library, fit and transform the data, and then replace the existing text data with the new encoded data [@medium_enocde].
+The Label Encoder class from the sklearn library, fit and transform the data, and then replace the existing text data with the new encoded data [@hid-sp18-710-medium_enocde].

 ![image](images/afterlabelencode.PNG){#fig:After Label Encode}